burkestar/poetry-plugin-dynamic-override-sources/README.md

-# poetry-plugin-pypi-mirror
+# poetry-plugin-use-pip-global-index-url

 ## Description

-*poetry-plugin-pypi-mirror* is a
+*poetry-plugin-use-pip-global-index-url* is a
 [plugin](https://python-poetry.org/docs/master/plugins/) for
 [poetry](https://python-poetry.org/), the Python packaging and dependency manager.
 It enables poetry to substitute connections to pypi.org with